 eHealth Suisse

 eHealth Suisse is the Swiss Competence and Coordination Centre of the Confederation and the Cantons.
-It was founded in 2007 and is primarily responsible for implementation of the Swiss eHealth Strategy 2.0, coordination and information for the Electronic Patient Record (EPR) project and standardisation of technical and semantic interoperability.
+It was founded in 2007 and is primarily responsible for coordinating, developing and providing information on the Electronic Patient Record (EPR) project.
+It also supports the interoperability of health data through technical and semantic standards and exchange formats.

-eHealth Suisse’s administrative offices are responsible for coordination and collaboration with the organisation’s committees and working groups, members of which include the Confederation, Cantons, EPR communities, professional organisations and associations in the healthcare sector and the private sector.
-The administrative offices are housed in the premises of the Federal Office of Public Health (FOPH) in Liebefeld (Canton Bern).
+eHealth Suisse coordinates and collaborates with the Confederation, cantons, EPR communities, professional organisations and associations in the healthcare sector and the private sector.
+The administrative offices are housed in the premises of the Federal Office of Public Health (FOPH) in Liebefeld (Canton of Bern).

 Internal link: Subscribe to our newsletter